Dheer08/Notepad/README.md

 # Notepad
-A Notepad Designed in Java
+A Notepad Designed in Java using Swing
 ### Instruction to run the application
     1.Make sure java JDK is installed in the computer 2.java Notepad.java